treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 context = global_context + user_context
 ```

-This is cool, but it isn't valid.
+This is cool, but it **isn't valid** and this syntax will probably never work.

 This feature was discussed in a [python-ideas thread][python-ideas] last year though.

 Some of the concerns brought up in this thread include:

 - Maybe `|` makes more sense than `+` because dictionaries are more like sets
-- Should duplicate keys raise exceptions or should one side override the other?
 - For duplicate keys, should the left-hand side or right-hand side win?
-- Should a view (like a `ChainMap`) be returned instead of a new dictionary?
-- Looping over dictionaries iterates over just keys, so does this even make sense?
 - Should there be an `updated` built-in instead (kind of like `sorted`)?

-This syntax will probably never exist.
+So:

 - Accurate: no. This doesn't work.
 - Idiomatic: no. This doesn't work.